modeseven-lfit/reporting-tool/README.md

 ### GitHub Token Requirements

-For full workflow status reporting (colored status indicators), you need a GitHub Personal Access Token with these permissions:
+For full workflow status reporting (colored status indicators), you need a GitHub Personal Access Token (Classic) with these permissions:

-**For public repositories:**

-- ☑ `public_repo` - Access public repositories
-- ☑ `workflow` - Read GitHub Actions workflows and runs

-**For private repositories:**
+**Required Scopes:**

-- ☑ `repo` - Full repository access
+- ☑ `repo` - Full repository access (or `public_repo` for public repositories)
-- ☑ `actions:read` - Read workflow runs and status
+- ☑ `actions:read` - Read GitHub Actions workflow runs and status

+**Note:** Fine-grained tokens are not supported as they cannot span organizations.

 **Setup:**